 One morning I saw what I thought was a clump of leaves in my backyard but it turned out to be a baby robin.

-At first I thought it might be hurt so quickly went inside to the internet to see what I should do.
+At first, I thought the juvenile bird might be hurt so I quickly went inside to the internet to see what I should do.

 This is when I learned that young birds will sometimes fledge before they are fully capable of flying and that the parents are usually aware of where it is and still caring for it.

-After a few minutes one of the adults flew down into the yard a few feet away from the baby, and it hopped towards it.
+After a few minutes, one of the adults flew down into the yard a few feet away from the baby, and it hopped toward it.

-When I peeked again at duck, the little one was on top of a pile of dried leaves, with its eyes closed (that quickly opened when it heard me!)
+When I peeked again at dusk, the little one was on top of a pile of dried leaves, with its eyes closed (that quickly opened when it heard me!)

 When I moved a certain branch out came the baby robin, flapping and hopping towards the back of the garage.